-Think you’ve got it all figured out right?
+I think you’ve got it all figured out, right?
 What could you possibly be leaving out of the whole picture?
-You’ve thought about the catering, the venue selection, the photographer and even the logistics/parking space.
-Well here’s a tip from abelldjcompany.com; ‘The seating arrangement.’
+You’ve thought about the catering, the venue selection, the photographer, and logistics/parking space.
+Here’s a tip from abelldjcompany.com; ‘The seating arrangement.’

-If you plan on having a wedding reception involving tables, you’re going to need a seating plan that expresses coordination and coherence.
-A seating plan is vital if you want to avoid a chaotic situation in your reception and in making the entire event enjoyable for everyone in attendance.
+If you plan to have a wedding reception involving tables, you will need a seating plan expressing coordination and coherence.
+A seating plan is vital if you want to avoid a chaotic situation in your reception and to make the entire event enjoyable for everyone in attendance.

 The Basics of Reception Seating

-In adopting this style, make sure you allow adequate room for the dance floor and proper movement.
-Also, if you have guests who aren’t capable of looking at each other in the eye without getting in a fight, then you should tweak things a little bit, so they don’t get to meet at all; this way you avoid any unnecessary problems.
+This style ensures adequate room for the dance floor and proper movement.
+Also, if you have guests who aren’t capable of looking each other in the eye without getting in a fight, then you should tweak things a little so they don’t get to meet at all; this way, you avoid any unnecessary problems.

-In conclusion, you should go for a seating arrangement that puts your ideas in sync with your chosen venue.
-Venues like The Larrimore House Plantation, St Louis offer seating arrangements that accommodate your reception needs.
+In summary, you should go for a seating arrangement that syncs your ideas with your chosen venue.
+Venues like The Larrimore House Plantation, St Louis, offer seating arrangements that accommodate your reception needs.